-- 1) The top-left page is used for the first placement on an empty canvas - 2) All newly opened objects fill the block first.
-The restricted direction is the faster changing direction: objects are placed in this direction till the max height or width is reached. - 3) When the block is complete, the new block is started.
-The new block will be positioned in the restricted direction till the user-defined "Max. blocks" is reached. - 4) If the "Max. blocks" number is reached, the new block will be started along the open direction.
-If the Max Blocks option is set to 1, all subsequent objects will be added horizontally or vertically in in width x height blocks depending on what option was selected for the Open Direction option.
-If the Max Blocks option is set to 2, the canvas will be filled in blocks of 2×2 objects and in a 2×2 grid of blocks after which the canvas will continue to fill horizontally or vertically as before.
-By extension if the Max Blocks option is set to a value a, the canvas will be filled in 2×2 blocks up to a grid of $a \times a$ blocks.
+5.1.2 Canvas This tab allows the user to define how new objects are added to the canvas.
+By default objects are added sequentially either horizontally or vertically on the canvas depending on the choice make in the Open Direction option.
+If the user wishes the objects can be added in blocks, the size of these blocks are defined by the Block Size Width option and the Block Size Height option.
+As an example, if the open direction is horizontal and the block width and height are set to 2, then the first object will be placed in the top left hand corner (column A, row 1).
+The next object will be placed one step horizontally (column B, row 1).
+The third object will be placed one row below the first object (Column A, row 2), because the width of the block was set to 2.
+The fourth object will now be placed one column along from the third object and below the second object (Column B row 2).
+This completes a block.
+If the Max Blocks option is set to 1, all subsequent objects will be added horizontally or vertically in in 2 x 2 blocks depending on what option was selected for the Open Direction option.
+If the Max Blocks option is set to 2, the canvas will be filled in blocks of $2 \times 2$ objects and in a $2 \times 2$ grid of blocks after which the canvas will continue to fill horizontally or vertically as before.
+By extension if the Max Blocks option is set to a value a, the canvas will be filled in 2 x 2 blocks up to a grid of a x a blocks.
 5.1.3 Path Work Path: This is the default path when a JASON document is saved.
-The directory can be changed by browsing the file system using the browse button or by typing in the path.
-PDF Path: When the JASON document is saved as a PDF this is the default directory.
-The directory can be changed by browsing the file system using the browse button or by typing in the path.
-5.1.4 Import/Export Image Export: This option controls the quality of images created from the JASON document.
-5.2 The NMR Settings The NMR settings panel has four associated tabs, see Figure 37.
+The directory can be changed by browsing the file system using the browse button or typing the PDF Path: When the JASON document is saved as a PDF this is the default directory.
+The directory can be changed by browsing the file system using the browse button or typing the 5.1.4 Import/Export Image Export: This option controls the quality of images created from the JASON document.

+5.2 The NMR Settings The NMR settings panel has four associated tabs, see figure 34.
 Each panel is describe in the section below.
 Any settings can be set as default using the Set as Default checkbox at the bottom.

-Figure 37: The NMR Settings main tabs

-5.2.1 Axis

-The axis settings contains the options for modifying the axes in an NMR spectrum and it comprises two panels, settings for the horizontal axis and settings for the vertical axis, see Figure 38.
+Figure 34: The NMR Settings main tabs Any changes can be applied using the Apply button or when all the changes have been completed the user can quit the settings dialogue by pressing ok, which will apply the setting and quit or by pressing the cancel button which will quit without applying the settings.
+5.2.1 Axis The axis settings contains the options for modifying the axis in an NMR spectrum and it comprises two panels, settings for the horizontal axis and settings for the vertical axis, see figure 35.

-Figure 38: NMR setting axis tabs The horizontal tab has the following controls:
+Figure 35: NMR setting axis tabs The horizontal tab has the following controls: